DreamingCoders/PHPDoge/README.md

 # PHPDoge
-PHPDoge is an extensive PHP library that supports a custom Doge minified compiler, API connections to Doge, and everything essential to land on the moon.
+PHPDoge is an extensive PHP library/framework that supports a custom Doge minified compiler, API connections to Doge, and everything essential to land on the moon.

+## Purpose
+At first I wanted to make custom Doge commands in PHP, but now I am making this a "framework" that simplifies PHP functions By making for example queries run seamlessly.
+I intend to make PHPDoge light meaning it will be minimal and very fast to run in contrast to other frameworks like Laravel.

 ## Usage
 ### Run commands